 METL is, however, not the only company to raise money in the syndicated loan market.
 Tanzania Breweries Limited (TBL), Helios Towers (Tanzania) Limited (HTT) – a subsidiary of Helios Towers Africa – and Tanzania Electric Supply Company Limited (TANESCO) have also raised syndicated loans from domestic and international banks.
 HTT, for instance, raised $85 million in a senior secured syndicated deal to finance the expansion of its network of telecom towers across Tanzania.

-Even the Dar es Salaam Stock Exchange (DSE) listed National Microfinance Bank Plc (NMB) signed a six-year $35 million syndicated loan facility last year 2015.
+Even the Dar es Salaam Stock Exchange (DSE)-listed National Microfinance Bank Plc (NMB) signed a six-year $35 million syndicated loan facility in 2015.
 The facility, arranged by the Netherlands Development Finance Company (FMO) and in syndication with Proparco, a subsidiary of the Agence Francaise de Developement (AFD), and Swedfund, is helping strengthen NMB’s capacity to boost investment and economic growth by releasing more credit to agribusiness-focused SMEs and corporate businesses.

 Other banks in Tanzania that have participated in offering syndicated loans include Stanbic Bank (Tanzania) Limited, Bank of Africa (Tanzania) Limited and International Commercial Bank (Tanzania) Limited.
-In view of its being part of a global network, Barclays Bank (Tanzania) Limited is also interested in providing these loans.
-David Lubira, Corporate Banking Director for Barclays in Tanzania, says, “Barclays is keen to lead in efforts to raise funding for large projects or capital requirements by leveraging our global presence and distribution capability should the local market come short in raising amounts required”.
+In view of their being part of global networks, international banks operating in Tanzania are keen to lead in efforts to raise funding for large projects or capital requirements by leveraging their global presence and distribution capability should the local market come short in raising amounts required.

 Syndicated loans have also been offered by treaty-based, multilateral financial institutions with interests in development projects in Africa.
 For example, in 2014, the Eastern and Southern African Trade and Development Bank (PTA Bank) approved $138 million, part of which was for three syndicated loans in Tanzania.